JMMP-Group/GO-iniTS/README.md

 The Geomar [CMIP6-OMIP/OMIP-input](https://git.geomar.de/cmip6-omip/omip-input) repository provides an example of the workflow and the code to generate an initial ocean state in agreement with OMIP protocol.

-## WOA13.v2 data

-Thd documentation for [WOA13.v2](https://www.ncei.noaa.gov/data/oceans/woa/WOA13/DATAv2/) dataset can be found [here](https://www.ncei.noaa.gov/data/oceans/woa/WOA13/DOC/woa13documentation.pdf).
+The documentation for [WOA13.v2](https://www.ncei.noaa.gov/data/oceans/woa/WOA13/DATAv2/) dataset can be found [here](https://www.ncei.noaa.gov/data/oceans/woa/WOA13/DOC/woa13documentation.pdf).
 WOA13v2 datset includes in-situ temperature and practical salinity.
 Therefore, in order to use this data to initialise our TEOS10 based configurations they need to be converted in Conservative Temperature and Absolute Salinity first.

-# Quick-start
+## Quick-start

 ### 1. Clone the repository
 ```
 git clone git@github.com:JMMP-Group/GO-iniTS.git
 cd GO-iniTS
 ```
 ### 2. Create and activate conda environment
 ```
 conda env create -f pyogcm.yml
 conda activate pyogcm
 ```

-# Generating WOA13v2-based initial condition following OMIP protocol
+## Generating WOA13v2-based initial condition following OMIP protocol

-Before running the code, make sure to adpat the `Input parameters` section of each scritp to your needs.
+Before running the code, make sure to adapt the `Input parameters` section of each script to your needs.

 ### 1. Download WAO13v2 data
 ```